-- The system will save the program in your c:\temp directory as the default.
+- Click Save this program to disk and click OK.
+The system saves the program in your C:\temp directory as the default.
 If you would like to change the location for the download, select a different directory, then click Save.

-- Once the files are extracted, start the "setup.bat" program file.
+- Once the files are extracted, start the setup.bat program file.

-- If you started the file by double clicking on it instead of following the instructions in step#4, the command prompt window will close when the diskette is finished.
+- If you started the file by double-clicking it instead of following the instructions in step 4, the command prompt window closes when the diskette is finished.

 This applies to: